 This baked donut recipe is perfectly sweet and cakey without being too sugary.
 The donuts make a great breakfast treat or delicious snack at any time of day!

 I’m a sucker for a fresh hot donut.
-Coffee and donuts for breakfast are one of life's simplest pleasures.
-I can never pass up baked chocolate donuts with peanut butter frosting or strawberry cake donuts.
+Coffee and donuts for breakfast are some of life’s simplest pleasures.
+I can never pass up baked chocolate donuts with peanut butter frosting or strawberry donuts.

 A few weeks ago, I had a major craving for old-fashioned donuts, but the idea of having to pull out the fryer and clean up grease splatters didn’t appeal to me.